 Can I Set up a Tent Without Stakes?

-With the appropriate skills, it’s possible to secure a tent without using stakes.
-To prevent your tent from blowing away, you can use rocks, logs, tree trunks, or basically, anything heavy to help anchor your tent to the spot.
+With the appropriate skills, securing a tent without using stakes is possible.
+To prevent your tent from blowing away, you can use rocks, logs, tree trunks, or basically anything heavy to help anchor your tent to the spot.

 Final Thoughts on Tent Stakes